techypoint/techypoint.github.io/_posts/create-a-website/2020-05-10-homepage-design.md

 </footer>
 {% endraw %}{% endhighlight %}

-You can find full code(including css and js) at the end of this tutorial.
+You can find full code(including css and js) - [https://github.com/vbisht7038/vbisht7038.github.io.git](https://github.com/vbisht7038/vbisht7038.github.io.git "https://github.com/vbisht7038/vbisht7038.github.io.git")

 We have designed our homepage and now its time to push this code to Github repository so that our awesome website design will be visible to others.